 How do I send my colleges my scores?

-It is YOUR responsibility to send your official score reports to colleges, directly from the CollegeBoard (SAT) or through the ACT for ACT reports.
+It is YOUR responsibility to send your official score reports to colleges, directly from the CollegeBoard (SAT).
 Keep track of which schools you have sent to, and confirm with the schools three weeks later that they have received your report.

 Should I take the SAT Subject Test?